atk4/book/en/agiletoolkit-overview.rst

 Performance and Flexibility
 '''''''''''''''''''''''''''

+The major focus of Agile Toolkit is at speeding up development speed, however Agile Toolkit remains very swift and flexible at the same time.
+It creates
-By taking advantage of a quick template engine and widget library, Agile Toolkit remains very swift and flexible at the same time.
-It creates quite a few UI objects as it works with your page, but it's a manageable amount which would not slow your application more than an extra SQL query.
+quite a few UI objects as it works with your page, but it's a manageable amount which would not slow your application more than an extra SQL query.

-Giving you a tool, not a swiss-army knife
-'''''''''''''''''''''''''''''''''''''''''

-Instead of trying to offer every problem, Agile Toolkit delivers a good selection of base tools.
-A skilled developer can use the tools to solve any problem.

 Fully integrated with a CSS framework
 '''''''''''''''''''''''''''''''''''''